kubevirt/kubevirt/docs/filesystem-pv-disks.md

 The system needs to know if the referenced volume needs to be treated as a block or file-system volume.
-Since Kubernetes 1.9 this information can be infered from the existing PV metadata.
+Since Kubernetes 1.9 this information can be inferred from the existing PV metadata.